-Custom-built extensions for the Keyfactor Universal Orchestrator are generated using the Universal Orchestrator NuGet package.
+Custom-built extensions can also be generated by end users using the Universal Orchestrator NuGet package.
 Custom-built extensions for certificate store jobs and custom jobs are both installed in the same way.

 Once you have your custom-built extension ready, install it as follows: